An Extensive History of Mission Support

 Led by the California Institute of Technology, GALEX conducted several pioneering surveys, including the first ultraviolet all-sky survey.
 During its mission, GALEX produced the first comprehensive map showing a universe of galaxies under construction, bringing us closer to understanding how galaxies like our own Milky Way were formed.
 STScI disseminates GALEX data products to the community via MAST.

-SWIFT is a NASA gamma-ray observatory that has a companion ultraviolet-optical telescope onboard to characterize gamma ray sources in those other wavelengths.
-STScI provides community access to SWIFT UVOT data via MAST.
+The Neil Gehrels Swift Observatory is a NASA gamma-ray observatory that has a companion ultraviolet-optical telescope onboard to characterize gamma ray sources in those other wavelengths.
+STScI provides community access to the Neil Gehrels Swift Observatory data via MAST.

 Kepler Space Observatory